 Our Paid Programs

 The cut offs are declared after the XAT exam result.
-Visit the website to check the scorecard.
+Visit the XAT 2020 Cut-Off XLRI to get information about last year's (2020) Cut-off for XLRI.